 MAKING FRIENDS IS EASIER WHEN YOU HAVE A PET.

 Feeling alone in a big city?
-In one large study involving several urban areas, pet owners were significantly more likely than those without pets to make friends in their neighborhood.
-And of those pet owners, dog owners were five times more likely to make pals nearby.
+In one large study involving several urban areas, pet owners were significantly more likely than those non-pet owner to make new friends in their neighborhood.
+And of those pet owners, dog lover were five times more likely to make pals nearby.
 Why?
 Dog walks are the perfect friend-making exercise.
-You end up on paths or in parks frequented by other dog owners.
-You have an instant conversation starter when someone stops to say how cute your canine is.
+You end up on paths or in parks frequented by other dog owners and dog walkers.
+You have an instant ice-breaker when someone stops to say how cute your canine is.
 And you know you’ll be seeing them same time, same place on the regular.

 HAVING A PET MOTIVATES YOU TO BE MORE NEIGHBORLY.

 How do you go from barely saying hi at the mailbox to asking to borrow a cup of sugar?
 One study found that significantly more pet owners than those without pets reported giving and receiving neighborly favors (e.g., collecting mail, loaning a household item, minding a child).
 And that makes sense, when you consider that having a pet often means needing to trust someone to pop in and check on your dog or cat, creating an opportunity for new friendships.

 PETS INSPIRE COMMUNITY INVOLVEMENT.